material-motion/material-motion/specifications/runtime/transaction.md

     # Associate a plan with a target.
     transaction.add(plan, target)

+**commit API**: Provide an API for committing a transaction to a scheduler.

+Example pseudo-code:

+    transaction.commitToScheduler(scheduler)

 **Operation enumeration**: Operations recorded to a transaction are enumerable.

 Operations are enumerated in the order in which they were recorded.